Camden has four parks currently available for public use and one that is current in development (on land recently donated to the village).

 Roadside Park – Camden maintains the state roadside park to the side of Route 127 on N. Main Street and at the town’s Water Tower.
 The park has several picnic tables and has restrooms on the premises.
 It is the site of a large antique festival during the national Route 127 YardSales in August.
 The entrance to the park is on N. Main Street/Anthony Wayne Parkway (which intersects with Rt 127 just north of the park).

-Park at Lafayette and Bloomfield Streets – This land and area was donated to the Village by the Shank family.
-We have torn down the structures on the site and will be developing a nice little park for use by Camden residents and for events.
+Park at Lafayette and Bloomfield Streets – Land and and area at the corner of Lafayette and Bloomfield was donated to the Village by the Shank family.
+We have torn down the structures on the site and will be developing a nice park for use by Camden residents and for use during local events.
+More info to come of this park in progress.

 YOUTH SPORTS ORGANIZATIONS